LizAinslie/LizAinslie/README.md

 ### My projects
 Here's what I'm currently working on:

-- [Synapse Technologies](https://synapsetech.dev/) - I am the CEO of Synapse Technologies, LLC & Synapse Media Ltd. Right now we are working to push our flagship product, Reflex to production.
+- [Synapse Technologies](https://synapsetech.dev/) - I am the CEO of Synapse Technologies, LLC & Synapse Media Ltd. Right now we are working to push our flagship product, Iridium to production.
-- [TimezoneDB](https://github.com/SynapseTech/TimezoneDB) - An easy, cross-platform method of keeping track of other people's timezones.
-Expected Release: 06/21/2022
-- [Firefight](https://firefig.ht/) - A competitive shooter in Minecraft that I am developing!
 - [Kineticraft](https://kineticraft.net) - A semi-vanilla SMP server that I am volunteering to help maintain custom code for.
 - Private client work.
 Always got something in that front lol.